 What happens to credit and collections status

 Default can also damage credit.
 Federal promissory note and consolidation materials state that default may be reported to nationwide consumer reporting agencies, which can significantly and negatively affect credit history.
-That can make borrowing, renting, or even passing some financial reviews more difficult.
+That can make borrowing, renting, or even passing certain financial reviews more difficult.

 How to get out of default through rehabilitation

 Rehabilitation is one of the main federal paths out of default.
 StudentAid.gov states that rehabilitation can remove a loan from default status if the borrower follows the required process.
-Current federal rehabilitation materials explain that this usually means making 9 on-time payments over 10 consecutive months under the rehabilitation agreement.
+Current federal rehabilitation materials explain that this usually means 9 on-time payments over 10 consecutive months under the rehabilitation agreement.

 How consolidation can resolve default